Asquera/elasticsearch-http-basic/README.md

 This plugin provides an extension of ElasticSearchs HTTP Transport module to enable HTTP Basic authorization.

-Requesting / does not request authentication to simplify health heck configuration.
+Requesting / does not request authentication to simplify health check configuration.

 There is no way to configure this on a per index basis.